 Ref.
 Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
 Answe er Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
-No fire dampers were observed during the premises survey.
+No fire dampers were observed during the premises survey, and it is considered unlikely that one is installed in the vent in Question Q3.
 Ref.
 Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?
 Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
 Ref.
 Question Policy Principles Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
 Answer Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.